 In Italy, the concept of Italian aperitivo is so much broader than just grabbing a drink.
 It’s a time to get together with friends, sit down for a drink and chat before dinner, and to enjoy an Italian alcoholic beverage that is meant to prepare the stomach and the senses for a meal.

-Aperitivo takes place typically between 7-9pm and it consists of a drink and some finger foods.
+Aperitivo takes place typically between 7-9 pm (sometimes earlier) and it consists of a drink, like an Aperol Spritz, and some finger foods.
 You may find a different set up at each bar that participates in aperitivo.
 It can range from a small assortment of snacks, like olives and bread, to a full buffet spread that can easily replace your evening meal.

 What Aperitivo to Order in Italy

 What you order is really up to your preference.
 There are many Italian alcoholic drinks you can choose from, but there are non-alcoholic choices as well.
 Wine is a popular choice, but so are cocktails.

 Practically all of Italy is a vineyard, so you’re always in wine country, no matter where you’re visiting.
 Aperitivo is a great chance to order a wine you love, or haven’t yet tried.
-If you’re not able to visit any of the wineries in person, this can be a great chance to try a few wines by the glass to familiarize yourself with the tastes, aromas and terroir of the area.
+If you’re not able to visit the wineries in person, this can be a great chance to try a few wines by the glass to familiarize yourself with the tastes, aromas and terroir of the area.

 Prosecco is often offered as a pre-dinner drink, or as you’re looking over the menu trying to decide what to eat.
 It makes for a very refreshing way to start your meal.

 As mentioned, Prosecco is produced in the Veneto region and in Friuli Venezia Giulia.
 If you’re in Venice or the surrounding region, you absolutely should make some time to visit a Prosecco producer during your trip, to learn how this delicious sparkling wine is made, and to taste some of the best of the area.
 Look for Prosecco Superiore, which means you’re getting the very best.

 A drink of choice for many Italians, and now a drink enjoyed around the world, an Aperol Spritz is a refreshing and palate pleasing drink.
 It mixes Aperol with Prosecco and tonic water to make a bright orange, fizzy spritz.

 The Aperol Spritz was invented in Venice as a drink to pair with ciccheti (small snacks that are served pre-dinner).
-If you travel to Venice today, you’ll find people all around the city drinking Aperol Spritz, not just as a pre-dinner drink, but all day long.
+If you travel to Venice today, you’ll find people all around the city drinking Aperol Spritz, or the even more hyper-local Select Spritz, not just as a pre-dinner drink, but all day long.
 It’s the perfect drink for a long, hot afternoon being a tourist around the crowded city.

-Many bars offer specials on Aperol Spritzs throughout the day.
+Many bars offer specials on Aperol Spritz throughout the day.
 If you do happen to be visiting Venice, make sure you ask to have a Select Aperol Spritz instead.
 Select is a slightly different recipe of Aperol and it’s a lot more exciting, if you ask me.
 It has slightly less bitterness, more spiciness, and less sweetness.
 Better all around.
 The only place you can reliably find Select is in and around Venice.

-Yes, there are two popular Italian spritz that you should try.
-Campari is a more bitter liquor than Aperol.
+Yes, there are more than one kind of popular Italian spritz that you should try.
+Campari is a more bitter liquor than Aperol and even Select.
 If you’re not someone who likes bitter flavor, you may not like Campari.
 But we’ve always found that when it’s mixed properly with the other components of the spritz, it isn’t that bitter, and it’s actually quite refreshing.

 Campari was invented in Novara, Italy (not too far from Venice), in 1860 by Gaspare Campari.
 If you like mixed drinks, you may already know that Campari is one of the main ingredients in a negroni cocktail.

 What is Digestivo?

 In Italy, it is customary to order a digestivo after a heavy meal, in order to aid your stomach in disgestion.
 You’ll often see a large family meal taking place and no one leaves the table until after the digestivo is served.